 The average cost of full-coverage auto insurance in the United States is $1,674.
 The most expensive Camry on the market costs around $1,400, meaning that the Camry is actually less expensive to insure than most Americans pay.
 For most, this is just another great incentive to purchase the vehicle.

 A Hybrid version costs more to insure.
-For example, the 2022 Hybrid Camry costs around $1,689 per year to insure, which is $100 more than the standard gas version of the Camry.
+For example, the 2023 Hybrid Camry costs around $4,740 per year or $289.16 per month.
 On average, most drivers pay 7% extra in premium fees to insure a hybrid vehicle.

 The reason why insurance companies typically charge extra to purchase auto insurance on a hybrid is due to two key reasons: